hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Allgatherv.3.rst

 MPI_Allgatherv
 ~~~~~~~~~~~~~~

-:ref:`MPI_Allgatherv`, :ref:`MPI_Iallgatherv` - Gathers data from all processes
+:ref:`MPI_Allgatherv`, :ref:`MPI_Iallgatherv`, :ref:`MPI_Allgatherv_init` - Gathers data
-and delivers it to all.
-Each process may contribute a different amount
+from all processes and delivers it to all.
+Each process may contribute a
-of data.
+different amount of data.

 SYNTAX
 ======